jvrsantacruz/bicimadbot/README.md

 and search for stations using their id, name or address.
 Or even better, share your position with the Bot and will search for the closest stations around you.

+## Talk to the bot

+Any user cand chat with the Bot and query info about the state of the service in several ways.

+1. Share your location
+   When you share your location with the Bot, it will automatically search for the closest active stations and will answer with information about how many bikes and free parkings are.

+2. Send a command
+   If you want to search for a specific station or don't want to share your location, use one of the following commands that will search for a station using its text.

+   Accepted commands are:

+   * `/bici` will search for bikes in the stations that matches the search terms.
+     eg: ```/bici matadero```
+   * `/plaza` will search for free parkings in stations matching the search.
+     eg: ```/plaza sol```

 ## Collaborate

 If you have some new ideas about new functionality that you think the bot may include or the Bot